 How Paper Collages Are Made

-Each collage tells a truly unique story, not only in its subject matter but also in its inception and use of reclaimed materials that have been given new life.
+Every collage tells a truly unique story, not only through its subject matter but also through its inception and use of reclaimed materials that have been given new life.

 Turning Original Collages into Archival Prints

 Dolan Geiman works with a local fine art printmaker to transform his original collages into archival prints.

 The collage is converted into a precise digital file.

 The artwork is photographed using a digital camera and glare-free lighting system.
 The digital file that is created is essentially the same size as the original, but delivered in pixels.
 All the minute details — down to the individual music notes in the background — are captured in the photo and translated without pixilation in each print.

 To ensure accuracy of color, a proof is printed and compared to the original work.